LiamJCates/Programming-Notes/Algorithms/Analysis/AsymptoticComplexity.md

 Generally we discard lower values of n.
 That means the rate of growth at lower values of n is not important.
 In the figure, n0 is the point from which we need to consider the rate of growth for a given algorithm.
 Below n0, the rate of growth could be different. n0 is called threshold for the given function.

-To represent an asymptotic upper bound, we use...
-We use O-notation to represent...
+To represent an asymptotic upper bound, we use O-notation to represent

 Big O limit Definition

+lim n → ∞ f(n) / g(n) = 0

-through O-notation we represent g(n) as the upper bound of f(n) through...
+through O-notation we represent g(n) as the upper bound of f(n) through

 f(n) = O(g(n)) formal definition
-(notation)...
+∀k > 0, ∃n0 ∀n > n0 | f(n) | ≤ k * g(n)

+For all values of k greater than zero there exists some value initial value n where for all values of n greater than the initial value of n the value of a function f(n) is less than or equal to a constant k * g(n)

 O(f(n)) is the set of functions with smaller or the same order of growth as f(n).
 For example; O(n2) includes O(1), O(n), O(nlogn), etc.